| Landscape Lighting Act of 1972

 and they generate about $50 billion tax-free interest income

+each year.
 Municipal Notes - Short-term municipal

 obligations, generally maturing in one year or less.
 The most